Canon 40D vs Nikon D3500

 Studio photographers will appreciate that the Canon 40D (unlike the D3500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D3500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 40D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 40D and D3500 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Nikon D3500 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 40D or the Nikon D3500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.